 - Improvements in NN-based robot automation software, especially in terms of sample-efficiency and safe exploration, can drastically reduce the potential accidents involving the robot and its surroundings.
 Some critical ideas along this line are model-based RL and creating better representation for exploration like unsupervised skill discovery.
 See this blog post for more information.

 A real robot’s engagement with the real world for a quest for intelligent behavior is painstakingly hard.
 I assert that we should start accounting for factors that make a difference to the real-robot learning.
 Most importantly, we must not fail to highlight the conditions under which they worked.
-Projects like DeepRacer, DeepRacer league, Duckietown, and its AI driving Olympics should be promoted.
+These steps would lead to productive tensions and arguments that would ultimately lead to warranted benchmarks and standards.
+One work that recently got my attention is Meta-World that has created a benchmark to evaluate progress for meta-RL and multitask learning on 50 robot manipulation tasks.
+Other projects like DeepRacer, DeepRacer league, Duckietown, and its AI driving Olympics should be promoted.
 It is only then we can fully and genuinely start exploiting the benefits of data-driven AI.